Use this sensory behavior checklist to help you figure out what’s going on with your kiddo!

 Tips on Getting Sensory Help

-In no way is this list meant to diagnose any sensory disorder.
+In no way is this behavior checklist meant to diagnose any sensory disorder.

 Everyone has sensory needs and aversions, which is very normal.